marina601/discover-malta/TESTING.md

    - Click on the link, confirm it takes the user to the *contact.html*

 4. Review Rating
+   - A user may only add the review based on 2 conditions, if the user is logged in and if they purchased a trip
+   - A not-logged in user navigating to the bottom of the page, will see a message displayed "Have you been on this trip?
+Please rate your experience" and a button which navigates the user to login page
+   - Click on the button, confirm the user is being redirected to the login page
+   - Once the user is logged in, navigation to any "Trip Detail" page will display a form where the user can submit their review
+   - Press submit button without filling out the review form, confirm message is displayed asking them to rate the trip
+   - Rate the trip and press the submit button again, confirm messge is displayed asking the  user give a title to their review
+   - Fill out all the required fields and press submit button again, confirm the toast notification is displayed telling the user their review has been submitted.
+   - Confirm the average rating and review fields are updated
+   - Under the "Customer Reviews" title, the total number of reviews is displayed
+   - The user is redirected to the same page, at the bottom they will see their review appearing on the page
+   - The user may delete or edit their review by clicking on the apropriate buttons
+   - Click on the Edit button and confirm the user is being redirected to *Edit Review Page*
+   - Click on the Delete button and confirm the modal appears asking the user to confirm their decision.
+   - Review Title does not accept more than 50 characters
+   - Review messge does not accept more than 500 characters
+   - If the user exceeds the character count the input fields will not accept any further characters.

+   - If the user did not purchase the trip, however filled out the review form anyway and submitted the reveiw.
+   - Errow toast message will appear letting the user know they must purchase the trip first.

 5. Customer Reviews
+    - If the trip has a review "Customer Reviews" can be seen at the bottom of the page
+    - The total number reviews also tells the user how many reviews are there for this trip
+    - Each review is presented in the form of a card, layed out 3 in a row on the large screen, 2 in a row on the medium screen and 1 in the sigle row on the small screen.
+    - Each review card contains a review title, star rating, user avatar, name of the user and date created or updated.
+    - Review-card contain the same shadow property as all the other cards on the site.
+    - Hover effect also works as expected, described in the previous section.
+    - Look at the trip which has reviews, but not by the current user.
+Confirm there is not "Edit" or "Delete" button present in the review card
+    - Admin user may disable reviews from Django Admin panel, by setting the Active value to false.

 6. Call to Action
+    - Click on the "Back to All Trips" button confrim it takes the user to *trips.html*